bsommerfeld/pathetic/pathetic-engine/README.md

 }

 dependencies {
-    implementation 'de.metaphoriker:pathetic-engine:VERSION'
+    implementation 'de.bsommerfeld:pathetic-engine:VERSION'
-    implementation 'de.metaphoriker:pathetic-api:VERSION'
+    implementation 'de.bsommerfeld:pathetic-api:VERSION'
 }
 ```

 After that it is required to implement your own NavigationPointProvider and PathfinderFactory.
-You can see a full example in the [pathetic-bukkit](https://github.com/Metaphoriker/pathetic/tree/production/pathetic-bukkit) module.
+You can see a full example in the [pathetic-bukkit](https://github.com/bsommerfeld/pathetic/tree/production/pathetic-bukkit) module.